SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

+* Mana Shield

+You can use your bonus action to gain temporary hit points equal to your sorcerer level + Charisma modifier for one minute, a number of times per long rest equal to your proficiency bonus.
+Starting from 2nd level, if you are out of uses, you can spend two sorcery points instead.

 * Martial Training

 You gain proficiency with light armor, medium armor, and martial weapons.

-## Level 2

-* Mana Shield

-You can use your bonus action to gain temporary hit points equal to your sorcerer level + Charisma modifier for one minute, a number of times per long rest equal to your proficiency bonus.
-If you are out of uses, you can spend two sorcery points instead.

 ## Level 6